-Nescafé and Harbin Beer have shown that brands can stand out in the crowded Chinese market and create a message that resonates with Chinese consumers, writes Anita Xu from creative agency Jones Knowles Ritchie
+Nescafé and Harbin Beer have shown that brands can stand out in the crowded Chinese market and create a message that resonates with Chinese consumers according to creative agency Jones Knowles Ritchie

 We now live in a highly digital world where having an e-commerce channel is no longer just an option, but a necessity.
 This is especially true in China’s sophisticated marketing landscape, where most companies must establish an e-commerce presence and leverage innovative technologies just to stay competitive.

 The Covid-19 pandemic has convinced many businesses to finally embrace e-commerce as many realised that the presence of an online platform could mitigate the impact of physical shop closures.
 The recent lockdowns in many parts of China have caused even more companies to do the same.

 The e-commerce sector is now saturated.
 Consumers are spoilt for choice.
 It has become incredibly difficult to stand out from the crowd.